 The 55th Avenue South culvert is located approximately 1,000 feet south of South 277th Street in unincorporated King County between the cities of Kent, Federal Way and Auburn.
 The culvert carries Bingamon Creek under 55th Avenue South.
 The existing culvert is unable to carry stream flows during storm events, which leads to flooding, and its small size and depth makes fish passage difficult.

-The 55th Avenue South Culvert Replacement Project will replace the existing 3.3'x2.4'x55' metal corrugated culvert with a 16'x8.5'x41' concrete box culvert.
-The project will:
+The 55th Avenue South Culvert Replacement Project replaced the existing 3.3'x2.4'x55' metal corrugated culvert with a 16'x8.5'x41' concrete box culvert.
+Improvements provided by this project include: